-Bentley Motors is a British automobile organisation that designs, creates and manufactures luxury motorcars.
-Bentley Motors Limited was established by W.O Bentley on the iconic date i.e. 18 January 1919 in a beautiful place in North London known as Cricklewood.
-However, the company is now headquartered in Crewe England.
-The high-end motor cars are hand-built.
+Bentley’s marketing mix analyses the 4Ps of Bentley’s marketing strategy, which includes the product, price, place, and promotion of Bentley’s luxury vehicles.
+Bentley Motors is a British automobile organization that designs, creates, and manufactures luxury motorcars.
+W.O Bentley established Bentley Motors Limited on the iconic date, i.e., 18 January 1919, in a beautiful place in North London known as Cricklewood.
+However, the company is now headquartered in Crewe, England.
+The brand’s reputation for high-end motor cars is hand-built.

-Bentley falls in the category of luxury cars for both nouveau rich and the old aristocracy.
-Since the time it was first manufactured, it has been a matter of pride to own a Bentley.
+Bentley falls in the category of luxury cars for both the nouveau rich and the old aristocracy.
+Since it was first manufactured, owning a Bentley has been a matter of pride.

 Some of its important competitors include:

 - Industry: Automotive